flax and jute

 Flax is an annual, often grown in gardens as an ornamental plant.
 It has long narrow leaves and attractive pale blue flowers.

 Jute (Corchorus sp) is native to India.
-This tall annual plant (see Figure 2) yields a fine blast fiber that is cheap, easy to bleach and dye and can be readily woven into coarse fabrics, sacking, ropes and twine.
+This tall annual plant (Fig 2) yields a fine blast fiber that is cheap, easy to bleach and dye and can be readily woven into coarse fabrics, sacking, ropes and twine.

 Flax and jute products